GreatArgorath/retro/README.md

 All materials made must be `Fast3D Materials`, you can either convert the existing Principled BSDF materials to Fast3D under the Fast64 tab, or make new materials by pressing `Create Fast3D Material` in the Materials tab, set the appropriate preset to whatever type of material you need to make(Solid, Texture, Transparent and so on) additionally make sure each material has `Segment C (OPA)` enabled under the `OOT Dynamic Material Properties (OPA)` section.

-When you are finished and are ready to export, under Object mode select skeleton(In this case gLinkChildSkel) and on the Export section of OOT Skeleton Exporter do the following.
+When you are finished and are ready to export, under Object mode select the skeleton(In this case gLinkChildSkel) and on the Export section of OOT Skeleton Exporter do the following.

 - Enable the Custom Path option
 - Set the Skeleton selection as `gLinkChildSkel`